VFA-31: Squadron insignia and nickname

 The squadron was originally known as the Shooting Stars.
 The original "Felix the Cat" squadron was VF-3.
 After the Battle of Midway, VF-3 and VF-6 swapped designations on 15 July 1943, resulting in a three-year controversy as to which squadron owned the Felix name and emblem until VF-3 was re-designated VF-3A on 15 November 1946, and awarded the official approval to adopt Felix the Cat by the Chief of Naval Operations (CNO).
 VF-3A was then re-designated VF-31 on 7 August 1948.

-The emblem and mascot is the famous cartoon character Felix the Cat, running with a large spherical black bomb with a lit fuse.
+The emblem and mascot are the famous cartoon character Felix the Cat, running with a large spherical black bomb with a lit fuse.
 The yellow field and outline were omitted from the aircraft and four stars at the end of a pair of sweeps were added.
 This emblem can be seen on the fuselage of the aircraft above the wing.

 Several well-known aviators have flown with Felix on their shoulders, including Charles Lindbergh and Butch O'Hare.

 The nickname Tomcatters was adopted in 1948.